ogzhanolguncu/ogzhanolguncu.com/src/content/blog/implementing-distributed-counter-part-0-introduction.md

 }
 ```

 Now, we need a way to encode and decode these messages before we read or write to TCP.
-To deterministically parse the []byte, we'll use BigEndian notation.
+To deterministically parse the []byte, we'll use big-endian notation.
 Consistent byte order ensures we'll read and write the same data each time we process it.

 ```go
 func (m *Message) Encode() []byte {